 Matt Turck is a partner and managing director at the venture capital firm FirstMark.
 He is a founder, organizer, and host of Data Driven NYC, which has 18,000+ members and focuses on data, ML/AI and enterprise software.
 He is also an organizer of Hardwired NYC, an 8,000+ community of people interested in frontier technology.

 Turck insists, “As more of the world gets online, the “datafication” of everything continues to accelerate” and causes the landscape of Data and AI to continuously shift and evolve.
 Below is an overview of this landscape in 2019 created by Turck in collaboration with Lisa Xu and FirstMark.

 Data and AI landscape 2019 by Matt Truck and FirstMark

 There are several other individuals missing from this list that are also prominent in BI and big data but this was only meant to be a small taster.
 By exploring these individuals further they will help you connect to the larger network of BI and Big Data professionals.

-Valotalive is a Workplace Digital Signage company automating and visualizing your data to help you empower your employees.
+Valotalive is a Workplace Digital Signage that makes your workplace more productive, transparent and fun.
 Find out more about Valotalive’s integrations with Business Intelligence services here.